Understanding the Different Types of Learning Styles

 Which One Are You?

 Everyone learns differently.
 Some people absorb information best by seeing it, others by hearing it, and still others by doing something physical.
 These different preferences are called learning styles.
-Understanding your learning style or that of your students or children, can make learning more effective and enjoyable.

 Let's explore the most common types of learning styles and how to support each one.